-From the school's point of view it is most important for the parent to show interest and encouragement in the child's work, develop sensible TV habits, and ensure that children arrive at school well rested and prepared for a day's work.
+From the school's point of view, it is most important for the parent to show interest and encouragement in the child's work, develop sensible television and screen time habits.
+This will then ensure that children arrive at school well rested and prepared for a day's work.